Denis Viger

 He was born in Montreal in 1741, the son of a shoemaker.
-He worked as a carpenter and also carved wooden objects for the church at Saint-Denis.
+He worked as a carpenter and also carved wooden objects for the church in Saint-Denis.
 In 1772, he married Périne-Charles, the daughter of François-Pierre Cherrier, a notary.
-Viger then worked for the Hôtel-Dieu in Montreal.
-He also was involved in the sale and export of potash.
-In 1796, he was elected to the Legislative Assembly of Lower Canada in Montreal East as a supporter of the parti canadien.
+Viger then worked for the Hôtel-Dieu in Montreal and was also involved in the sale and export of potash.
+In 1796, he was elected to the Legislative Assembly of Lower Canada in Montreal East as a supporter of the Parti canadien.

-He died at Montreal in 1805.
+He died in Montreal in 1805.

 His son Denis-Benjamin later played an important role in the politics of the province.
-His nephew, Jacques Viger, was the first mayor of Montreal and his nephew Louis-Michel Viger became a lawyer and also served in the legislative assembly.
+His nephew, Jacques Viger, was the first mayor of Montreal, and his nephew Louis-Michel Viger became a lawyer and served in the Legislative Assembly.